alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 We used Weights & Biases [[9]](#ref9) for integration for experiment logging and visualization, tracking training metrics, loss components, and model performance across different architectural approaches.

-The trained best model wand associated metadata will be made publicly available via Hugging Face [[10]](#ref10) to ensure reproducibility and facilitate further research.
+The trained best model and associated metadata will be made publicly available via Hugging Face [[10]](#ref10) to ensure reproducibility and facilitate further research.

 </div>